beaumccartney/CPSC351/mt2-info-sheet.typ

 #let LSig2 = $L2 subset.eq Sigstar2$
 #let LSig3 = $L3 subset.eq Sigstar3$

-TODO:
+// TODO:
-- how make turing machines that compute functions?
+// - how make turing machines that compute functions?
-- how to have a turing machine "call a subroutine" provided by another turing machine?
+// - how to have a turing machine "call a subroutine" provided by another turing machine?
+// - two-column layout
+// - make explicit that computability requires turing machine that computes
+//   functions to exist and those must halt on all valid inputs
+// - when describing turing machine for reductions
+//   - num tapes
+//   - what each tape is for
+//   - alphabet changes + others to enable sweeping, finding beginning, etc
+//   - sweeps and what they do (copy, clean, etc)
+//   - initialization + cleanup
+//   - simulation steps?
+//   - halting conds

 // == Alphabets, Strings, and Languages
 //